 Her son Johannes Kepler believed that the orbits in our solar system followed harmonic ratios akin to musical intervals.
 A revival of an ancient Pythagorean idea of celestial harmony.
 He believed the planets emitted musical tones based on their angular velocities.
 This attempt to write a cosmic symphony would be brought down to earth in 1666 by Newton’s laws of universal gravitation.

 We are always looking for patterns.
 We project them onto markets and politics, we see faces on moons.
-Referred to as apophenia, it is our greatest cognitive talent and our most dangerous vulnerability.
+Known as apophenia, it is our greatest cognitive talent and our most dangerous vulnerability.
+At its most whimsy it’s an elephant shaped in the clouds.
 It explains why we invented gods, charts, conspiracy theories, and musical notation.
-It explains why we expect songs to resolve, melodies to repeat, stories to arc toward meaning.
-It explains why so much experimental music sounds, to the unprepared ear, like a mistake.
+Why we expect songs to resolve, melodies to repeat, stories to arc toward meaning.
+Not only do we perceive it, in music we seek it.
+Whether composing or listening, to the prepared ear even the most fauvish music contains structure and synthesis.

-This inclination serves us well (most of the time).
-But there are artists who test its boundaries.
-Musicians, especially, who explore the liminal zone where randomness flirts with structure, and where structure starts to dissemble.
+This inclination serves us well (most of the time), and the wonder of apophenia has drawn interest by artists willing to test its boundaries.
+Musicians, especially, who explore the liminal zone where structure flirts with randomness, and form starts to dissemble.
 In the twentieth century the composer Iannis Xenakis used stochastic processes to generate vast clouds of sound.
 These were forms of control masquerading as disorder.

-For much of the 1990s, Orcutt and his wife performed as Harry Pussy, a noise duet that married punk provocation with experimental rigour.
-Their records were fast, feral, and splintered, half-obliterated manifestos of a scene still in the process of inventing itself.
+For much of the 1990s, Bill Orcutt and his then wife Adris Hoyos performed as Harry Pussy, a noise duet that married punk provocation with experimental rigour.
+Their records were fast, feral, and splintered; half-obliterated manifestos of a scene still in the process of inventing itself.

 The band embraced obliteration.
-Their live sets were legendary for being loud, fast, and short, brutish in their approach.
+Their live sets were known for being loud and short, brutish in their approach.
 There were no solos.
 There was no center.
 The songs started and ended like detonations.
-What carried over from that phase into his solo work wasn’t the volume or the speed, but the method: build a set of conditions, strip away the frills, and see what can survive.
+What would carry over into his solo work wasn’t the volume or the speed, but the method: build a set of conditions, strip away the frills, and see what can survive.

-In 1997, following the dissolution of both the band and his marriage to drummer Adris Hoyos, Orcutt left music.
+In 1997, following the dissolution of both the band and his marriage, Orcutt left music.
 He began coding.
 He raised a family.
 For nearly a decade, the man who had helped stretch the idea of guitar music to its most dissonant ends made no recordings at all.

 When he returned in the late 2000s with A New Way to Pay Old Debts, it was with an acoustic guitar that seemed barely able to contain its own sonic vocabulary.
 The four-string tuning offered new freedoms, a limitation he embraced decades earlier when a broken guitar became his only tool.
 It invited angles.
 The melodies stuttered, looped, collapsed.
 They pulsed with something old, blues guitar, but frayed at every seam.
 The album was a recalibration, not a comeback.
 Orcutt had not resumed where he left off; he had re-wired his system.